Skip to main content

 Let's examine each line of code:

-- stores message destinations (NFT addresses).store_coins(0)
+• store_slice(nft_address) - Stores the message destinations (NFT addresses).

-message mode is used to send the message with its remaining balance.
-To send an amount other than the user’s entire balance, the number must be changed.
-Note that it should be large enough to pay for gas fees as well as any forwarding amount.store_uint(0, 1 + 4 + 4 + 64 + 32 + 1 + 1)
+• store_coins(0) - Sets the amount of TON to send with the message to 0.
+The 128 message mode is used to send the message with its remaining balance.
+To send a specific amount instead of the user’s entire balance, this value must be adjusted.
+It should be large enough to cover gas fees and any forwarding amounts.

 Receiving NFTs